-Thirty-six states also reported data on the age breakdown of the poll workers who assisted with the 2022 general election.
-Among these states, a majority of poll workers were reported as being age 61 or older.
+Thirty-six states also reported data on the age breakdown of the poll workers who assisted with the 2022 general election.55 Among these states, a majority of poll workers were reported as being age 61 or older.
 The age distribution of poll workers in the 2018, 2020, and 2022 general elections is shown in Figure 4.
 This figure shows a clear increase in poll workers between the ages of 18 and 40 for the 2020 general election and a decrease in poll workers over the age of 61.
 However, the age distribution of poll workers for the 2022 general election is remarkably similar to that of the 2018 general election.
-In comparing 2020 to 2022, the proportion of poll workers ages 18 and under, 26 to 40, and 41 to 60 decreased, while the proportion of poll workers ages 61 to 70 and 71 and older increased.
-The 2022 EAVS also collected data on poll workers who served for the first time in the 2022 general election; states reported 80,708 new poll workers, comprising 16.7% of the poll workers who assisted with this election.
+In comparing 2020 to 2022, the proportion of poll workers ages 18 and under, 26 to 40, and 41 to 60 decreased, while the proportion of poll workers who served for the first time in the 2022 general election; states reported 80,708 new poll workers, comprising 16.7% of the poll workers who assisted with this election.57